aa-wa/Intro-to-IM/finalProject/journal.md

 ## Concept

-My final project will be the modified version of me Mid-Term Project.
+My final project will be the modified version of my Mid-Term Project.
 I want to continue with my Tic-Tac-Toe.
 However, I want to make it so that the game is controlled through Arduino.

 ## Using Arduino